vramana/react-flex-slick/README.md

 ### Methods

-No slick method will be supported because the encourage anti-patterns in react i.e, changing the state of child component via a parent component directly or indirectly using setState.
+No slick method will be supported because they encourage anti-patterns in react i.e, changing the state of child component via a parent component directly or indirectly using setState.
 You can add all this by passing props to the Slider component.
 Detailed examples will be written showing how.